GillesArcas/movielib/README.md

 * `movielib --import_imdb_data`

-This commands enables to download from IMDb and compile to a suitable format the data required to make the link from titles to IMDb Ids.
+This command enables to download from IMDb and compile to a suitable format the data required to make the link from titles to IMDb Ids.
 This is done quietly by `--update` a single time when creating the collection.
 To use more recent data, it is necessary to force the import and this is done by the command.

 ## Translation